tarantool/doc/doc/reference/tooling/tt_cli/cluster.rst

     A username for connecting to the configuration storage.

-    See also: :ref:`tt-cluster-centralized-authentication`.
+    See also: :ref:`tt-cluster-authentication`.

 ..  option:: -p, --password STRING

     A password for connecting to the configuration storage.

-    See also: :ref:`tt-cluster-centralized-authentication`.
+    See also: :ref:`tt-cluster-authentication`.

 ..  option:: --force